mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

 MapReduce is a way of thinking about big data problems as collections of smaller subproblems.

 For example, imagine I wanted to count how many times each word appears in one of [Anton Chekov's](https://en.wikipedia.org/wiki/Anton_Chekhov) short stories.
 I'd probably loop through the text, creating a key in a dictionary for every word (as it appears) and adding 1 to it if the key already exists.
-This works because the text of the story can fit into my computer's memory.
+This works because the text of the story can fit into my computer's memory and I can parse one short story reasonably quickly.

 But what if I wanted to get every Facebook user's most commonly used words during a specific event (say a presidential debate)?
 Or what if I wanted to do the same thing for every book, like Google does?
 Since I can't fit that much text in memory (and going sequentially with an iterator would be _painfully_ slow), I need a new framework.
 MapReduce is the answer.

 The key idea is that no one aspect of this task is dependent on any other part (until the very final stage of getting the total count).
 Every time a word appears, I'm increasing the count by 1 regardless of what is happening elsewhere.

-If there were 320 million books in the world, you could imagine every person in the United States counting the word occurrence counts in one book at the same time.
+If there were 320 million books in the world, you could imagine every person in the United States counting the word occurrence counts in a different book at the same time.
 After everyone is finished, I could then add their answers together to get the word counts for all the books.
 In other words, I **_mapped_** the big task to lot of smaller independent workers, and then I **_reduced_** the many map outputs into the single answer I wanted.

 That's all there is to it, except we have fewer workers to use.
 Let's write MapReduce Python code.